Medical malpractice can take a number of forms including carelessness, negligence, and hospital-acquired conditions.

 - Catheter-associated urinary tract infections

-- Pulmonary embolism following certain procedures
+- Deep vein thrombosis/pulmonary embolism following certain procedures

 - Falls and traumas